-Winter holidays and New Year’s celebrations are upon us, and your students can embrace the season with Learning A-Z resources and activities.
-If you are guiding students in learning about winter holidays and New Year’s traditions, Raz-Plus, Reading A-Z, Vocabulary A-Z, Writing A-Z, and Science A-Z have the leveled books and activities you need.
-End 2016 and greet the new year on a positive note with printable, projectable, and digital resources for reading, writing, and vocabulary, and scientific literacy.
+Winter holidays and New Year’s celebrations are on their jolly way.
+Help your students embrace the holiday spirit with fun seasonal Learning A-Z resources and activities.
+As you teach your students about winter festivals and New Year’s traditions, Raz-Plus, Reading A-Z, Writing A-Z, and Science A-Z offer all the leveled books and activities you could want.
+Get ready to greet the new year on a joyful positive note with our printable, projectable, and digital resources for reading, writing, and vocabulary, and scientific literacy.

-Reading A-Z and Raz-Plus offer a variety of texts that will engage students in learning about winter holidays and New Year’s celebrations.
-All of the books listed below can be paired with a corresponding vocabulary list from Vocabulary A-Z so students can enhance their writing and communication skills while learning about a range of holiday traditions.
-Check out these leveled books for fun additions to your winter holiday reading lessons:
+Here’s a present you’ll enjoy unwrapping: Reading A-Z and Raz-Plus offer colorful, engaging texts focused on winter holidays and New Year’s celebrations.
+All of the books shown below can also be paired with a corresponding vocabulary list from Vocabulary A-Z, so students can enhance their writing and communication skills while learning about happy holiday traditions.

-If writing New Year’s resolutions will be a part of your language arts curriculum, Science A-Z activities can enhance your lessons by helping students experience how a year is measured by one rotation of the earth around the sun.
+If writing New Year’s resolutions will be a part of your language arts curriculum, enhance your lessons with Science A-Z activities.
+Help students understand how a year is measured by one revolution of the earth around the sun.
 The Solar System process activity “Orbital Paths” guides students in understanding how long it takes for the Earth and other planets to orbit the sun.

 When students are experimenting with creative writing, they benefit from writing supports that help them draft and organize their ideas.
 Writing A-Z Story Cards inspire ideas for stories in various genres and are great writing tools for emergent and developing writers.
 Story Cards for “January” and “December” include ideas for characters, plots, and settings related to winter themes.